rust-lang/rust/doc/tutorial-borrowed-ptr.md

 valid at all once it returns, as the parameter `p` may or may not be live in the caller.
 Therefore, the compiler will report an error here.

-In general, if you borrow a managed (or unique) box to create a borrowed pointer, the pointer will only be valid within the function and cannot be returned.
+In general, if you borrow a managed (or owned) box to create a borrowed pointer, the pointer will only be valid within the function and cannot be returned.
 This is why the typical way to return borrowed pointers is to take borrowed pointers as input (the only other case in